 Most of the professionals stated that they have appropriate skills, tools and knowledge to adequately deliver MHPSS activities for UASC, but specific training seminars would help them to keep updated on national and EU procedures and evidence-based programmes, deliver higher quality trauma-informed services, and better assess the minors' needs.
-Additionally experiential and interactive trainings would boost professionals' creativity and cultural awareness, both highly required to deliver successful sessions with migrant adolescents.
+Additionally experiential and interactive trainings would boost professionals' creativity, cultural sensitivity and awareness, highly required to deliver successful sessions with migrant adolescents.

 The respondents reported some implementation barriers during the phases of intervention, such as difficulties to manage cultural differences, understand minor's background including appropriate/inappropriate gestures, non-verbal communication and cultural habits and inform about procedures, services, and rights.
+Finally, professionals call upon more immediate and targeted

 Finally, professionals call upon more immediate and targeted interventions to identify situations of vulnerability and detect care and psychological needs.

 Also, the presence of cultural mediators and interpreters would facilitate the psychological action on site and ease the minor's needs assessment.